Nomad-Media/samples-python/event_scheduler/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Gets a live schedule.](ref:getliveschedule)
+> For more information about the API calls used go to [Get Live Schedule](https://developer.nomad-cms.com/docs/get-live-schedule)

 ## Start Live Schedule